Elkhorn Slough Reserve

 Hiking

-Elkhorn Slough Natural Estuarine Reserve is a surprisingly beautiful hiking spot, with easy, largely flat trails that are perfect for an easy walk.
-With five miles of trails through marshes, woodlands, and alongside tidal creeks, Elkhorn Slough Reserve is a great spot for hiking.
-When hiking at Elkhorn Slough, please remain on the trails, both for the wildlife's protection and for your own; the brush in the area contains liberal amounts of poison oak.
+Elkhorn Slough Reserve is a beautiful hiking spot, with easy, largely flat trails that are perfect for an easy walk.
+With six miles of trails through marshes, woodlands, and alongside tidal creeks, the Reserve is a great spot for hiking.
+When hiking at the Elkhorn Slough Reserve, please remain on the trails, both for the wildlife's protection and for your own; the brush in the area contains liberal amounts of poison oak and ticks.

 Search all lodging